-Alexander Lumans was selected by Philip Roth at the Spring 2014 Philip Roth Resident
+selected by Philip Roth as the Spring 2014 Philip Roth Resident at Bucknell University.

-at Bucknell University.
-He was also awarded a fellowship to the 2015 Arctic Circle Residency,
+He was also awarded a fellowship to the 2015 Arctic Circle Residency,where he sailed around

-to the MacDowell Colony, the Yaddo Colony, VCCA, Brush Creek Foundation
+the MacDowell Colony, the Yaddo Colony, VCCA, Brush Creek Foundation, the Hambidge

-Blue Mountain Center, ART342, and Norton Island, and he has been award scholarships
+Center, Blue Mountain Center, ART342, and Norton Island.
+He has been awarded scholarships

 to RopeWalk Writers Retreat, Sewanee Writers’ Conference, and Bread Loaf Writers’ Conference.

 He received the 2015 Wabash Fiction Prize from Sycamore Review, the 2013 Gulf Coast Fiction Prize,

 3rd place in the 2012 Story Quarterly Fiction Contest, and the 2011 Barry Hannah Fiction Prize from

 The Yalobusha Review.
 He also received 2016 and 2018 Colorado Career Advancement Awards.

 His fiction has appeared in Story Quarterly, TriQuarterly, Black Warrior Review, Sycamore Review,